dexterous17/Audio-transcript-with-repo/README.md

 ## 📌 Notes

-- The layout and structure are kept minimal to allow maximum flexibility for future development.
-- The sidebar and menu are now dynamic and interactive.
+- The sidebar and menu are dynamic and interactive.
 - The main content area updates based on sidebar card selection or resets to default.
-- The voice recorder works out of the box but can be extended with transcript functionality later.
+- Audio is only fetched and loaded when a card is clicked.
+- The voice recorder and player use custom pill-shaped controls for a modern look.
+- The backend is robust, with error handling and logging.

 ---